What stage are you at?

-If you feel you have been waiting by your letterbox for too long, the best course of action is to give us a quick call on 0191 215 4100 between 9am and 5pm on any weekday (excluding Bank Holidays).
+If you feel you have been waiting by your letterbox for too long, the best course of action is to give us a quick call on 0191 215 4100 between 8am–8pm Monday to Thursday, or 9am–5pm Friday (excluding Bank Holidays).
 There is usually a simple explanation as to why it hasn’t arrived and we can get a new enrolment pack sent out quickly.

 How long should I wait to hear after I have sent off my enrolment pack?

 This can vary depending on which FE College you have been assigned to.
-We will send an email update once your FE College enrolment pack has been received, but if you require exact timings on delivery you can give us a quick call on 0191 215 4100 between 9am and 5pm on any weekday (excluding Bank Holidays).
+We will send an email update once your FE College enrolment pack has been received.
+If you require exact timings on delivery you can give us a quick call on 0191 215 4100 between 8am–8pm Monday to Thursday, or 9am–5pm Friday (excluding Bank Holidays).